inesfolha/masterblog_api/README.md

 * This project was built to have the API running in the codio environment and the frontend on localhost, so there may be some CORS limitations while running both files scrips on localhost.

-* Despite the API having a search functionality we can use, the user interface currently still does not support it, I am looking for updating the user interface in the future, to support all API functionality.
+* Despite the API having working functions such us search, sort and update, the user interface currently still does not support it, I am looking for updating the user interface in the future, or if you would like to develop it yourself, you are welcome to do so.

 [Back to the Top](#top)